-One of the most painful revelations is that your spouse or significant other has been involved with another person.
+One of the most painful revelations is that your spouse or significant other has been involved with another person in person or virtually.
 The experience of getting found out is traumatic for everyone involved.
 Once what has happened comes out in the open everything changes.
 Many report a reduction of stress no longer having to keep the secret.
-Unfortunately that stress is transferred directly to the offended spouse.
+Unfortunately that stress is transferred directly to the betrayed spouse.

 Recovering from an affair is fraught with a multiplicity of landmines.
-As an addiction, an affair is a clinical issue.
-In addiction, the offended spouse is may stricken with anxiety, depression or Posttraumatic Stress Disorder.
-It is really important to get professional help to work through these issues.
+Just as any addiction, an affair is a clinical issue.
+In addiction, the betrayed spouse may be stricken with anxiety, depression or Posttraumatic Stress Disorder.
+It is really important to get professional help to work through these issues to keep from dragging it into all of your relationships throughout the rest of your life.
 Many couples make it through the affair but they live their lives shackled to the hurt and mistrust that arose from the affair throughout the rest of their marriage.
 An affair is an opportunity to address all of the issues individually and relationally that led to the affair in the first place.
 It is an opportunity for change.

-If you want to save your marriage and have a better marriage, and be better people – schedule a phone consultation today.
+If you want to save your marriage and have a better marriage, and be better people – schedule your initial assessment today.

 How the Program Works